alypilkons/squaresOriginal/README.md

 The player is given 45 seconds to complete as many challenges as possible.
 He/she is rewarded with an extra 3 seconds for a correct answer, and loses 5 seconds with each incorrect response.
 Thus the player is encouraged to act quickly and accurately.

-Game design was a collaboration between Peter and myself, and all development was done by me.
+Game design was a collaboration between Peter and myself, and development was done by me.

 You can play the game <a href="http://alypilkons.com/Squares">here</a>.